srijal30/terminal-file-server/README.md

 - Allow multiple processes to connect to the blockchain

 # A description as to how the project will be used (describe the user interface).
 The user will interact with the blockchain through a user interface.
-For the MVP the user interface only displays data but for later phases the user will be allowed to send crypto or check balance.
-Additonally, I will use libraries ot
+For the MVP the user interface only displays data but for later phases the user will be allowed to request transactions or check balance.

 # A description of your technical design.
 This should include: